Getting your seasonal flu vaccine is as important as ever, especially considering 2020’s shocking start with COVID-19.

-In light of these shocking numbers, I’d like to address some myths in the hope more people get to their GP for a flu shot.
+In light of our current situation in Australia, I’d like to address some myths in the hope more people get to their flu shot as soon as possible.

 This is 100%, absolutely, hands-down impossible.

-The flu vaccine doesn’t contain live influenza virus, only tiny fragments of the dead virus’s surface protein.
-These fragments merely allow your immune system to identify the virus.
+The flu vaccine doesn’t contain live influenza virus, only tiny fragments of the inactive virus’ surface protein.
+These fragments allow your immune system to identify the virus.
 Your body then gets signalled to produce antibodies to protect you from the flu.

-You may be among 5% of people who feel a bit unwell after getting the vaccine, but it’s definitely not the flu.
-This reaction is just your immune system kicking in and learning what the influenza virus looks like.
+You may be among the 5% of people who feel a bit unwell after getting the vaccine, but it’s definitely not the flu.
+This reaction is just your immune system kicking-in and learning what the influenza virus looks like.
 It’s your body preparing for battle!

-It goes away after a day or two, leaving your body well-equipped to fight off the virus if it comes your way.
+It goes away after a day or two, leaving your system well-equipped to fight off the virus.

-People frequently mistake a cold for the full-blown flu.
-Getting a cold many times throughout your life is common.
-However, most of us only get the influenza virus very occasionally.
+People frequently mistake a common cold for the full-blown flu.
+Getting a cold many times throughout your life is normal.
+However, most of us get the influenza virus very occasionally.

 Completely different viruses cause each illness.

-I tell patients they’ll certainly know if they have the flu.
+I tell patients they’ll certainly know if they’re hit with the flu.
 High fevers, severe body aches, headaches and intense fatigue are reliable indicators.
 In severe cases, the flu can send you to hospital with bacterial infections and pneumonia.

 Runny noses, sneezing and congestion are good indicators it’s just a cold.
 You rarely experience these symptoms if you have the flu.